Enjoy your Winter Backyard: Embrace the Season’s Beauty

 In winter, when flowering plants may be scarce, creating an eye catching focal is a great idea.
 Vertical garden structures like arches or obelisks can give your garden much-needed height and character.
 Agriframes arches are perfect for training winter-hardy climbing plants like ivy or clematis.
 These structures come with a 10 year guarantee so you can be confident they are durable enough to withstand winter weather and create a year round display that will improve year on year.

-Obelisks
+Obelisks in garden

 Pops of Color with Winter-Blooming Flowers: